guidopetri/chess-pipeline/README.md

   - opening name
   - opening ECO
   - move list
-  - move evaluations (server-side if available, otherwise with stockfish)
+  - move evaluations (server-side if available, otherwise with stockfish if enabled)
   - clock times per move

 and similar columns for opponent.